Fairness in Repetitive Scheduling: The Problem

-For all $1\le x\le b$, we schedule the job of client $x$ on day $x_1$.
+For all $1\le x\le b$, we schedule the job of client $x'$ first on day $x_1$ and the job of client $x$ second.
 On day $x_2$ we first schedule all clients $j$ with $j\in I_x$ in an arbitrary order, then we schedule the job of client $x$, and then we schedule jobs of the clients $j$ with $j\in I\setminus I_x$ in an arbitrary order.

 Note that above we specified how to schedule all jobs with non-zero processing times.
-All remaining jobs are scheduled first on their respective days in arbitrary order.
-Let this schedule be called $\sigma$.
+All remaining jobs are scheduled at the beginning (first) on their respective days in arbitrary order.
+Let this schedule be called $\mathcal{S}$.